527th Space Aggressor Squadron

-The 527th Space Aggressor Squadron is a United States Space Force unit assigned to the Space Training and Readiness Delta (Provisional).
+The 527th Space Aggressor Squadron is a United States Space Force unit assigned to the Space Training and Readiness Command.
 The unit traces its lineage to the 312th Bombardment Squadron (Light) constituted in 1942.
 It presents realistic adversary threats to US and allied military forces to improve their training for space-associated operations.
 It is stationed at Schriever Space Force Base, Colorado.
 Its present form dates from its activation as part of the United States Air Force in 2000.
 That year it was activated as part of the Space Warfare Centre, but it was then transferred to the 57th Adversary Tactics Group in 2006.
+The mission was augmented with the activation of a United States Air Force Reserve associate unit, the 26th Space Aggressor Squadron, on 1 October 2003.
 With the formation of the Space Force in 2019, the squadron was part of the second wave of transfers and reorganizations which took place in mid-2020.
+It was realigned under Space Delta 11 upon that organizations activation in 2021.

 Mission

 Its mission is to train US, joint and allied military forces for combat with space-capable adversaries; preparing USAF, Joint and Allied Forces for combat through realistic threat replication, training, and feedback through specialized and certified space-capable aggressors.
 It operates adversary space systems, develops new tactics, techniques and procedures to counter threats, and improves the US military space posture.

 The squadron attempts to replicate enemy threats to space-based and space-enabled systems during tests and training exercises.
-By using Global Positioning System and satellite communications jamming techniques, it provides Space Force, joint and coalition military personnel with an understanding of how to recognize, mitigate, counter and defeat these threats.
+By using Global Positioning System (GPS) and satellite communications jamming techniques, it provides Space Force, joint and coalition military personnel with an understanding of how to recognize, mitigate, counter and defeat these threats.

 The 527th serves to know, teach and replicate a wide array of terrestrial and space threats to the U.S. Department of Defense's space enablers.
 The squadron trains the modern warfighter to operate in an environment where critical systems like GPS and SATCOM are interfered with or denied—preparing them for the current and future fights, and guaranteeing U.S. battlefield dominance well into the 21st century.